 A proper SEO audit does three things:

-- Finds technical issues that prevent Google from crawling and indexing your pages
+Finds technical issues that prevent Google from crawling and indexing your pages

-- Identifies content gaps where you're missing opportunities or creating thin content
+Identifies content gaps where you're missing opportunities or creating thin content

-Part 1: Technical SEO Audit
+Part 1: Technical SEO

 Technical SEO is the foundation.
 If your site can't be crawled and indexed properly, nothing else matters.

 Check your robots.txt file.
 It lives at yoursite.com/robots.txt.
-This file tells search engines what to crawl and what to ignore.
+This tells search engines what to crawl and what to ignore.

-- Blocking important pages accidentally
+Blocking pages accidentally

-- Blocking CSS and JavaScript files (Google needs these to render your pages)
+Blocking CSS and JavaScript files (Google needs these to render your pages)

-- Forgetting to include your sitemap URL
+Forgetting to include your sitemap URL

 Your robots.txt should link to your XML sitemap.
 Speaking of which...